 |19th||+6||d10||19||Ability Score Improvement|

 Creating a Warlord

-When creating a Warlord you should always start with answering the question: what sort of Presence does this person bring to battlefield?
-Are they are a charismatic inspiration to their allies that drives them to fight on?
+When creating a Warlord you should always start with answering the question: what sort of Presence does this person bring to the battlefield?
+Are they a charismatic inspiration to their allies that drives them to fight on?
 Are they a wise veteran who acts as a force multiplier for their companions, offering pointers and grit?
 Or are they a scheming manipulator who sees one step ahead of any move their foes can make, always making sure their allies are in the right spot?

 Any of these paths and many more are all possible through the Warlord, but what sort of Presence you select at level one will guide what attribute is most impactful for you in exerting your influence and driving your companions to greater heights.

-You can make an warlord quickly by following these suggestions.
+You can make a warlord quickly by following these suggestions.
 For a Chieftain or Paragon select Strength as your highest attribute followed by Charisma.
 For a Commander select Strength as your highest attribute followed by Wisdom.